-In any marketing conversation you’re bound to hear someone bring up the old adage of not being everything to everyone.
+In any marketing conversation you’re bound to hear someone bring up the old adage: “you can’t be everything to everyone.”
 Doing so makes you nothing to no one, or so the saying goes.
 But how many companies are brave enough to act on this principle?

 It is easy to talk behind closed doors about actively choosing to not target specific audiences, and quite another to actually execute campaigns and messaging that may effectively eliminate you from consideration for future business.
-This is how McDonald’s ended up serving salads no one bought, or even going back to one of the greatest flops of all time, “new Coke.”
-Coca Cola is generally thought of as one of the most successful brands in history, and even they got sucked into the idea that you need to change to find new customers.
-The question is: at the expense of what?
+This is how McDonald’s ended up serving salads no one bought, it's how one of the greatest flops of all time, “new Coke,” happened.
+Coca-Cola is generally thought of as one of the most successful brands in history, and even they got sucked into the idea that you need to change to find new customers.
+The question is: at what cost?

 Targeting everyone creates brand confusion

-As we’ve evolved, our brain has learned to lump things we see and interact with into general categories—dangers to be aware of, things that are enjoyable, edible goods, anything and everything you can imagine.
+As we’ve evolved, our brains have learned to lump things we see and interact with into general categories—dangers to be aware of, things that are enjoyable, edible goods, anything and everything you can imagine.
 This helps prevent us from becoming paralyzed by decision making.
 Unsurprisingly, brands and products are also affected by this system.

 You cause brand confusion by trying to target everyone.
-In continuing the McDonald’s example, when they first introduced salads to the menu, they were working to target an entirely new customer base: those who want healthy food.
+To continue the McDonald’s example, when they first introduced salads to the menu, they were working to target an entirely new customer base: those who want healthy food.
 The issue here is that McDonald’s has stood for convenience, speed, and consistency forever.
 When you go to a McDonald’s, you’re looking for a very quick, portable meal that won’t slow down your road trip or take up much of your work day.
 If that’s what you associate with McDonald’s, and then they start offering salads—hard to eat on the go, and not all that fast—why would you even consider buying them?
-Given that those original salad offerings failed to gross more than 2% of their total revenue, the answer was you wouldn’t.

-On top of causing confusion, when you begin targeting an unrelated customer set, your brand feels inauthentic—to both the people already buying you, and those you’re trying to target now.
+On top of causing confusion, when you begin targeting an unrelated customer set, your brand feels inauthentic—to both the people already buying from you, and those you’re trying to target now.
 New Coke was an attempt to appear modern compared to the fresh view of Pepsi.
 Except Coke didn’t need to do that.
-Their customers felt betrayed by the change in formula, and anyone who wanted to rebel against the established and storied brand of Coca Cola was never going to change their taste preferences from Pepsi to Coke.
+Their customers felt betrayed by the change in formula, and anyone who wanted to rebel against the established and storied brand of Coca-Cola was already drinking Pepsi.
 It wasn’t about the taste, it was about what the brand stood for.
 Changing that attracted nobody and just upset Coke’s loyal brand followers.

 Earn the right to expand your market